slarmoo/.github/profile/simon/simonService/simonService.md

 npm install express
 ```

-In that directory create a file named `index.js` in the root of the project.
-This is the entry point that **node.js** will call when you run your web service.

-Add the basic Express JavaScript code needed to make a service.
+In the `service` directory, we create a file named `index.js`. `index.js` is the file we will use with **node.js** to start up our web service.
+In index.js we create a very basic simple service by adding very basic Express JavaScript code.
+This includes a temporary endpoint that accepts all HTTP GET requests by specifying `*` as the path.
+We will replace this endpoint later when we define the actual Simon endpoints.
+The code also parses the the arguments that you pass to node.js on startup to determine what HTTP port to use.
+If no port is specified then 3000 is used.

 ```js
 const express = require('express');